Dear Wendy: Music

+The theme song for the Japanese version is "Gogo no Teikiatsu" by Remioromen.

 Reception

 Reception to Dear Wendy was largely negative.
 It received an approval rating of 36% on Rotten Tomatoes based on 64 reviews and an average rating of 5.2/10.
 The website's critics consensus reads: "A film with numerous ideas but little grasp of how to effectively communicate them, Dear Wendy lacks the intelligence or insight that its difficult subject matter commands."

 Roger Ebert called it a "tedious exercise in style."